akimi-yano/climbing-footwork-classification/climbing_footwork_classification_app/README.md

 ## Introduction:

-This app is an app to classify the climbing's footwork technique using Computer Vision technology !
+This app is an app to classify the climbing footwork technique using Computer Vision technology !

 - Built and compared various Machine Learning models for image classification from data collection and processing to model training.
 - Realized the end to end user experience by deploying the models with containerized backend api and hosting the frontend code.

 ## How to Use the App:

-Please try out the climbing footwork classification by using any climbing photo :D
+Please try out the climbing footwork classification by using any climbing photo !

 1. Upload an image of a person climbing using the upload button.
 2. Select a model using the dropdown button.